 Friends of Ruby is all about creating a supportive community.
 Like Ruby, we will be there with you on your journey.
 More than a pet, Ruby is a symbol of the connections that happen under our roof.

-We believe everyone is like a ruby or uncut gem – unique, precious and worthy of care.
+We believe everyone is like a ruby – unique, precious and worthy of care.

 People-focusedWe value the dignity, strengths, and contributions of all individuals.